-According to a 2017 report by the U.S. Health Resources and Services Administration, South Carolina is projected to have a shortage of over 10,000 registered nurses by 2030.
-This building is a collaborative effort between the Greenville Hospital System and the Clemson University School of Nursing to partially address this need.
+South Carolina is projected to have a shortage of over 10,000 registered nurses by 2030.
+This 78,000-square-feet building is a collaborative effort between Prisma Health and the Clemson University School of Nursing created with the goal of meeting this massive need.

 Fuller Group designed the superstructure as a concrete moment frame system with a one-way wide module (skip) joist concrete floor system.
-The facility design included several structural challenges that had to be resolved.
+The facility design included several structural challenges.
 An auditorium on the ground level required the floor slab above to be supported with post-tensioned clear span girders.
 The connecting link between the Nursing School and the nearby School of Medicine was designed to support two stories of classrooms and collaborative space over an existing access road.
-Finally, due to the presence of fill on the site, Fuller Group designed the building to be supported on deep foundations using auger-cast piles drilled 40’ below ground.
+Finally, due to the presence of fill on the site, Fuller Group designed the building to be supported on deep foundations using auger-cast piles drilled 40 feet below ground.

 Bon Secours St. Francis Millennium Cancer Center

-One of the unique challenges for the design of this building was that the second floor was rotated five degrees in plan from the first floor, requiring additional coordination between the architect and engineer.
+This 65,000-square-feet building is the first freestanding outpatient cancer center for St. Francis, providing outpatient services for radiation treatments, medical oncology, and infusion.
+The building also includes a pharmacy, café, classrooms, research department, chapel, and library.
+The facility opened to patients in 2014 and has won local and state awards for its architecture, which is designed in the International Style.
+One of the unique challenges for the design of this building was the second floor, which was rotated five degrees in plan from the first floor, requiring additional coordination between the architect and engineer.
 Due to the large amount of exterior glass, Fuller Group selected to utilize moment frames to resist the lateral forces caused by wind or earthquakes.
 The building analysis was performed utilizing RAM 3D finite element software.
 The structure was then modeled in Revit for coordination with the other disciplines and for construction document creation.